LeeReid1/MarkdownToSiteGenerator/MarkdownToSiteGenerator/Readme.md

 2. `<title>` in the html head (rather than `<meta>`)

 If you do not provide a title tag, the first H1 is used in its place.

+It is critical that your pages never have identical titles as it makes linking impossible.
+Duplicate titles will result in an exception.

 ## Limitations